 Through a Glass, Dimly

-Thus, when he dragged a little 11-year-old me to the cinemas in 2009 to watch some movie called Avatar, I knew it must be special - and it was.
-James Cameron’s sci-fi epic broke nearly every record that there was to be broken, and on top of that it grossed nearly 3 billion dollars at the worldwide box office to become the highest grossing film of all time (a title previously held by Titanic, Cameron’s previous cinematic achievement).
+Thus, when he eagerly dragged a little 11-year-old me to the cinemas in 2009 to watch some movie called Avatar, I knew it must be special—and it was.
+James Cameron’s sci-fi epic broke nearly every record that there was to be broken, and on top of that it grossed nearly 3 billion dollars at the worldwide box office to become the highest grossing film of all time (a title formerly held by Titanic, Cameron’s previous cinematic achievement).

-I was enamored instantly with the world of Avatar.
-The creatures and ecology of Avatar’s fictional planet Pandora were from another world - quite literally.
+As a little boy, I was enamored instantly with the world of Avatar.
+The creatures and ecology of Avatar’s fictional planet Pandora were from another world—quite literally.
 And the story, while simple, made a fantastic showcase for the groundbreaking CGI technology that Cameron and his cohorts developed for the film.
 All that to say, Avatar was a big deal, and for me, it was made all the bigger of deals because my dad absolutely loved it.
 Is it the best film ever made?
-No. Is it basically Dances With Wolves but in space?
+No, far from it.
+Is it basically Dances With Wolves in space?
 Yes.
 However, it was dear to my father and I, and that was enough.

 So, one can only imagine my delight when Avatar 2 was finally announced in 2015 or so.
 I say “or so” because it seems as though the Avatar sequels have been in development for years at this point.
 Firstly, not one, but four sequels were announced to follow up the events of the original film.
-Shortly thereafter, it was announced that the first sequel, now officially titled Avatar: The Way of Water, was to be released in theaters Christmas of 2017, with subsequent films to be released at two-year intervals from that point.
+Shortly thereafter, it was announced that the first sequel, now officially titled Avatar: The Way of Water, was to be released in theaters Christmas of 2017, with subsequent films to be released at two-year intervals from that point on.
 This was great news!
 Cameron, the director, said that though the first Avatar took over a decade to make, there was no need for fans to fret going forward given the sequels could now be produced much faster.
-This was largely due to the vast technological advancements of the CGI that was needed to bring Pandora to life.
+This was largely owing to the fact that, since the first film, significant advancements in the CGI technology needed to bring Pandora to life were developed, mostly by Cameron’s team, in fact.
 However, Avatar: The Way of Water got delayed until 2018, and then 2019, and then… Well, then Covid happened.
-It seemed as though the sequel - the first of four sequels, mind you - was to be suspended in developmental purgatory for an eternity.
+It seemed as though the sequel—the first of four sequels, mind you—was to be suspended in developmental purgatory for an eternity.

 But, after years of silence, Cameron finally spoke.
 At long last, in the early months of 2022 a teaser trailer was released that showcased only a slim 30 seconds of Avatar: The Way of Water, and perhaps more importantly, a release date of December 16th, 2022 was now set in stone.
 Finally.